hyper-expanse/dotfiles/security-hardening.md

 Meaning of each value:
 * `PASS_MAX_DAYS`: Passwords must expire after 180 days, thereby requiring a new password to be set.
 * `PASS_MIN_DAYS`: Passwords may be changed only once per day at most as indicated by the 1 days between changes.
-* `PASS_WARN_AGE`: A password expiration warning should be given each time a user logs into their account, beginning 7 days prior to the expiration date.
-* `LOGIN_RETRIES`: Number of attempts a user has to enter their password before the account is locked.
-Once an account is locked, it can only be unlocked by an administrator.
-* `ENCRYPT_METHOD`: The has algorithm used to encrypt the user's password for storage into the in-system password database.
 * `INACTIVE`: Accounts should be locked as a result of inactivity 10 days after the password expires.
 This action requires an administrator to re-activate the account.

 To look at the current state of a user's password expiration information: